 Based on my past, and most recent experience, there is clearly a hesitation when it comes to saying the word “blind” to describe someone who is…well, blind.

 My recent thought-provoking encounter happened a few weeks ago.
 I’ll try to keep the story short.
 Bwahaha!
 Anyway….my husband and I bought some new patio furniture, and a couple of the store employees were kind enough to help us carry the furniture out to our car.
 I stayed back in the store, with my white cane in hand.
 I figured I would wait until all but one chair needed to be taken out.
-I asked the gentleman taking that last chair, if I could follow him out.
+I asked the gentleman taking that last chair, if I could walk out with him.
 He was ok with it, so that’s what I did.

 As we were walking, he said, “So, I used to know a girl like you.”, (awkward pause), “She was…you know…um…”, (more awkwardness).
 I knew what he was trying to say.
 The poor guy was obviously flustered.
-I thought I could say one of two things.
-One – “Oh, she was sexy as hell?!?”, – OR two, “Oh, she was blind?!?”.
-I chose the latter.
+I thought I could say a few things to keep the conversation going.
+I could say, “She was sexy?”, Or “She was blind?”, pr “She was the sexiest blind girl you’d ever met?”.
+Well, I chose to behave myself and went with, “She was blind?”.

 It took me a while to add the word “blind” into my vocabulary.
 And over the last 4 years, I have gotten comfortable using and hearing the word.
 Accepting the word “blind” into your life happens differently for everyone.
 It’s especially hard when you lose your vision suddenly and unexpectedly with no chance to prepare yourself.
 This I know.
 It’s a process, like every other adjustment we have to make.